Meet the Advisors

 Major Specialization: Business & Finance; Business & Marketing

 Qinmi (Sammi) Li received her master's degree in Economics from San Francisco State University, and her bachelor's degree in Public Finance from Xiamen University.
-Prior to joining NYU Shanghai, she worked as a Curriculum Coordinator at Wenzhou-Kean University, responsible for academic advising as well as curriculum scheduling.
+Prior to joining NYU Shanghai, she worked as a curriculum coordinator at Wenzhou-Kean University, responsible for curriculum scheduling.
 She was also involved in various business programs as an assistant to Dean of Business.
-Sammi enjoys traveling and doing yoga during her free time.

-Major Specialization: Biology; Chemistry; Neural Science; Physics; Computer Science; Data Science
+Major Specialization: Biology; Chemistry; Neural Science; Physics; Business & Finance; Business & Marketing

 Major Specialization: Social Science